Waikato/fcms-doc-modifier/doc/source/index.rst

 Introduction
 ============

-*pypdf-page-numberer* allows you to add page numbers to existing PDF files.
+*pypdf-doc-modifier* allows you to modify PDF documents, like adding page numbers.

 Requirements